 Called “an original voice celebrating music” by MusicWeb International, Jeremy Beck’s work has been described by NewMusicBox as “rhythmically intricate, and mak[ing] nods to the past while sitting squarely in the present. … Though architecturally rigorous, Beck writes clearly and without pretense[.]”
-Twice a finalist in the Utah Arts Festival commission competition (2013, 2006) and awarded Second Prize in the Boston Chamber Orchestra’s 2011-2012 Commission Competition, Oberlin Opera Theater and Peabody Opera both recently produced his Review, one of three finalists in the 2010 National Opera Association’s Chamber Opera Competition.
+Beck was awarded Third Prize in the 2018 MUSICA PER ARCHI International Composition Competition (Lviv, Ukraine), he was a finalist in the 2016 Bruno Maderna Competition, and he has twice been a finalist in the Utah Arts Festival commission competition (2013, 2006).
+In addition, Beck received Second Prize in the Boston Chamber Orchestra’s 2011-2012 Commission Competition, and Oberlin Opera Theater and Peabody Opera both recently produced his Review, one of three finalists in the 2010 National Opera Association’s Chamber Opera Competition.

 Beck’s Songs of Love and Remembrance for soprano, violin, and harpsichord was awarded Third Prize in the 2012 Aliénor International Harpsichord Composition Competition and his String Quartet No. 2 (“Fathers & Sons”) was a Finalist in the 2011 New England String Quartet International Composition Competition.
 Released on a 2013 innova CD of four of Beck’s string quartets, critic Joshua Kosman found these compositions to be “appealing and skillfully crafted … [with] lush tonal harmonies” and declared “the moody expressiveness of Beck’s writing is its own reward.”
 (San Francisco Chronicle).